Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Abstract

 \section{Abstract}

 Implicit Neural Representations (INRs) have recently shown impressive results, but their fundamental capacity, implicit biases, and scaling behavior remain poorly understood.
 We investigate the performance of diverse INRs across a suite of 2D and 3D real and synthetic signals with varying effective bandwidth, as well as both overfitting and generalization tasks including tomography, super-resolution, and denoising.
 By stratifying performance according to model size as well as signal type and bandwidth, our results shed light on how different INR and grid representations allocate their capacity.
-We find that, for most tasks and signals, a simple regularized grid with interpolation trains faster and to higher quality than any INR with the same number of parameters.
-We also find limited settings where INRs outperform grids---namely fitting signals with underlying lower-dimensional structure such as shape contours---to guide future use of INRs towards the most advantageous applications.
-Code and synthetic signals used in our analysis are available at \url{https://github.com/voilalab/INR-benchmark}.
+We find that, for many tasks involving dense signals, a simple regularized grid with interpolation trains faster and to higher or comparable quality than any INR with the same number of parameters.
+We also find limited settings---namely fitting binary signals such as shape contours---where INRs outperform grids, to guide future development and use of INRs towards the most advantageous applications.